Graph Learning Under Partial Observability: Literature Survey

-{\em Feasibility}.
-The first fundamental issue of graph learning is to establish whether the problem is feasible.
-In other words, we want to establish whether the support graph of interest can be consistently retrieved, disregarding complexity constraints.
-In practice, we can assume that we can collect as many samples as desired, and that the computational complexity associated, e.g., with matrix inversion or search algorithms is not of concern.
-As an example, consider model~(\ref{eq:mainmod}) under full observation.
-From~(\ref{eq:Granger0}) we see that the problem is feasible, since there is a closed-form relationship that allows retrieving $A$ from $R_0$ and $R_1$, and since we assume the latter correlation matrices can be estimated perfectly from the data as the number of samples goes to infinity.
-In our {\em partial observation} setting, feasibility is a critical and challenging issue, due to the assumption that we can collect data from only a limited portion of the network, whereas the size of the unobserved network component scales to infinity.~ $\square$

-Fortunately, we will show that it is possible to establish feasibility in the partial-observations regime.
-Even when this is done, there are at least two other aspects to be considered.
-These aspects are related to general practical constraints associated to the graph learning task, and are usually referred to as {\em hardness} and {\em sample complexity}.
+I. {\em Achievability}.
+We say that graph learning is achievable when the graph of interest can be estimated well\footnote{We will quantify the qualification ``well'' in Sec.~\ref{sec:ident}, where we introduce formal notions of consistency to measure the accuracy of a graph estimate as the network size increases.} at least in the case of unlimited complexity.
+In this case, practical complexity constraints are ignored, for example, it is assumed that one can collect as many samples as desired and that the computational complexity associated with matrix inversion or search algorithms is not of concern.
+To illustrate this concept, consider model~(\ref{eq:mainmod}) under full observability.
+From~(\ref{eq:Granger0}) we see that graph learning is achievable since there is a closed-form relationship that allows retrieving $A$ from $R_0$ and $R_1$, and since we assume that the covariance matrices can be estimated perfectly from the data for a large number of samples.
+In our {\em partial observability} setting, achievability is a critical and challenging issue, due to the assumption that we can collect data from only a limited portion of the network, whereas the number of unobserved nodes may scale to infinity.
+Fortunately, it has been shown that, under certain conditions, graph learning with partial observations is achievable~\cite{tomo,tomo2,tomo3,JalaliSanghaviICML2012}, as we will discuss in Sec.~\ref{sec:ERgraphs}.
+However, even when achievability is established, there are at least two other aspects to consider related to {\em hardness} and {\em sample complexity}.